DersimAbbas/AzureFunctionDemo/README.md

     c:users\myname\source> cd repos
     c:users\myname\source\repos> cd whatsAppFunction
     c:users\myname\source\repos\WhatsAppFunction>
-   in here now you have to add auth token by copying the command from the download page and paste it in.
+   in here now you have to add auth token by copying the command from the download page assuming you've created an account on their website.
+Paste it in.
       this is the command:
     ngrok config add-authtoken <your secret token from ngrok AFTER creating an account>